with the Library Catalog

 When using the catalog to find books or other sources, you can increase the relevancy or precision of your search by using any of the following basic search strategies.

 Sorting is simply rearranging your results list.
-Results are usually sorted by relevance, but resort results by title, author, publication date, etc. This is useful, for example, when you are interested in locating the items with the earliest or most recent publication date.
-The example below highlights the sorting tool.
+Results are usually sorted by relevance, but they can be re-sorted by title, author, publication date, etc. This is useful, for example, when you are interested in locating the items with the earliest or most recent publication date.
+The example below highlights a sorting tool.

-Filtering limits your results list to items meeting specific criteria such as format, author, subject, publication year, etc. This is useful when you have too many results and are looking for sources in a particular subject or format, etc. The example below highlights the filtering pane in the library catalog.
+Filtering limits your results list to items meeting specific criteria such as format, author, subject, publication year, etc. This is useful when you have too many results and are looking for sources in a particular subject or format, etc. The example below highlights a pane with filtering oprions.

 The catalog includes tags assigned to item records.
 When you find a record that matches what you are looking for but still need more sources, you can click on the labels or tags assigned to the record.
 This will retrieve all records that have been assigned the same tag.